smarter-sh/community/github-management/kubernetes-repositories.md

-# Kubernetes Repository Guidelines
+# Smarter Repository Guidelines

-This document attempts to outline a structure for creating and associating GitHub repositories with the Kubernetes project.
+This document attempts to outline a structure for creating and associating GitHub repositories with the Smarter project.
 It also describes how and when repositories are removed.

 The document presents a tiered system of repositories with increasingly strict